 Worked example 3: the Connect-system rising-probability argument over time

 Westhampnett-Estate holds 5 BTL properties across 3 UK cities.
-All properties are mortgaged with named UK lenders.
-Rental income is collected via UK letting agents.
-Properties are registered with Land Registry under the landlord's own name.
-The landlord has never declared rental income.
+All are mortgaged with named UK lenders, the rent is collected through UK letting agents, and the titles sit at Land Registry in the owner's own name.
+None of the rental income has ever been declared.

 Discovery-probability trajectory